 - Use the BART server field to select the BART server name.
 All the BART servers configured in the PEM console will be listed in this drop down list. - Use the Server name field to specify a name for the database server that you want to backup using the BART server.
-This name gets stored in the BART configuration file. - Use the Description field to specify the description of the database server. - Use the Backup name field to specify a template for user-defined names to be assigned to the backups of the database server.
-If you do not specify a backup name template, then the backup can only be referenced in BART sub-commands by the BART assigned, integer backup identifier.
+This name gets stored in the BART configuration file.

-- Use the Host address field to specify the IP address of the database server that you want to configure for backup. - Use the Port field to specify the port to be used for the database that you want to backup. - Use the User field to specify the user of the database that you want to backup using BART through PEM console.
+- Use the Description field to specify the description of the database server. - Use the Backup name field to specify a template for user-defined names to be assigned to the backups of the database server.
+If you do not specify a backup name template, then the backup can only be referenced in BART sub-commands by the BART assigned, integer backup identifier. - Use the Host address field to specify the IP address of the database server that you want to configure for backup. - Use the Port field to specify the port to be used for the database that you want to backup. - Use the User field to specify the user of the database that you want to backup using BART through PEM console.
 If you want to enable incremental backups for this database server, then the user must be a superuser. - Use the Password field to specify the password for the user of the database that you want to backup. - Use the Cluster Owner field to specify the Linux operating system user account that owns the database cluster.
-This is typically enterprised for Advanced Server database clusters installed in the Oracle databases compatible mode, or postgres for PostgreSQL database clusters and for Advanced Server database clusters installed in the PostgreSQL databases compatible mode. - Use the Archive command field to specify the desired format of the archive command string to be used in bart.cfg file. - Use the Allow incremental backup field to specify if incremental backup should be enabled for this database server.
+This is typically enterprised for Advanced Server database clusters installed in the Oracle databases compatible mode, or postgres for PostgreSQL database clusters and for Advanced Server database clusters installed in the PostgreSQL databases compatible mode. - Use the Archive command field to specify the desired format of the archive command string to be used in the bart.cfg file.
+Inputs provided for the Archive command will overwrite the database server's Postgresql. conf file.
+Once the server gets added, the database server will be restarted or database configurations will be reloaded. - Use the Allow incremental backup? switch to specify if incremental backup should be enabled for this database server. - Use the Setup passwordless SSH? switch to specify if you want to create SSH certificates to allow passwordless logins between the Database Server and the BART server.
+Ensure to bind a PEM agent before setting up the passwordless SSH authentication.
+Passwordless SSH will not work for a database server being remotely monitored by a PEM agent.

-Fig. 1.4: The Create - Server dialog (BART - Misc tab)
+Fig. 4: The Create - Server dialog (BART - Misc tab)